kaaproject/kaa/doc/Whats-new/index.md

 ### Data samples enrichment with endpoint metadata

-Kaa [Data Collection Extension service (DCX)][DCX] now supports enriching data samples received from connected endpoints with their metadata attributes.
+Kaa [Data Collection Extension service (DCX)][DCX] now allows enriching data samples received from connected endpoints with their metadata attributes.
 When this feature is [enabled in the DCX configuration][DCX metadata enrichment config], it appends endpoint metadata key-value pairs to each data sample events using the specified path (`~ep-metadata` by default).
 Doing so makes it possible to feed downstream data processing services, such as [EPTS][EPTS] or [KDCA][KDCA] with additional endpoint-related state information.
 Note that only data samples that are JSON objects can be enriched with endpoint metadata.